-Samhuinn Fire Festival at Calton Hill, Edinburgh (October 31, 2019)
+Samhuinn Fire Festival at Calton Hill, Edinburgh (October 31, 2020, online event)

 Paisley Halloween Festival is the annual carnival parade and show held in Paisley town centre.
 One of the most famous Halloween events in Scotland immerses visitors in the weird and wonderful world of Dark Circus.
 The two-day outdoor festival offers a combination of street theatre, circus and breathtaking aerial performances.
 The major highlight of the festival is Saturday carnival-style Dark Circus parade with more than 300 participants led by a sinister Svengali ringleader.
 It is choreographed by the famous Cirque Bijou.
 Dozens of spectacular floats, giant puppets, fire performers, voodoo acrobats, and weird creatures walk the streets accompanied by chilling live music.
 The grounds of the iconic Paisley Abbey host a haunted carousel, LED drummers, street theatre, film screenings, a Halloween Fun Fair, and many other attractions.

 Many cities and towns offer Halloween tours and attractions during the scariest time of the year.
 In Edinburgh, Mercat Tours are famous for their seasonal excursions to the graveyards and haunted Blair Street Underground Vault, where visitors can hear stories about murders and torture.

 In Linlithgow, visit the famous Linlithgow Palace and St Michael's Parish Church that gets special Halloween illumination at night.
 You can also meet some unexpected characters along the way.